nmmmnu/HM4/README.md

 ### Counting Bloom filters

 Counting Bloom filter (CBF) is a probabilistic algorithm for checking if unique elements are members of a set, in a constant space.
-It also supports removing an elements.
+It also supports removing elements.

-- If the element is not member of the set, BF will return "definitely not a member" and count of zero.
+- If the element is not member of the set, CBF will return "definitely not a member" and count of zero.
-- If the element is a member of the set, BF will return "maybe a member" and count of non zero.
+- If the element is a member of the set, CBF will return "maybe a member" and count of non zero.
 This is so called false positive.

 CBF store just elements "fingerprints", so is GDPR friendly :)